-The Hope Sentamu Learning Trust believes that, in order to facilitate teaching and learning, acceptable behaviour must be demonstrated in all aspects of school life.
+The Heartwood Learning Trust believes that, in order to facilitate teaching and learning, acceptable behaviour must be demonstrated in all aspects of school life.
 The Trust is committed to:

-- Promoting positive and acceptable behaviour. - Promoting self-esteem, self-discipline, proper regard for authority and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all. - Promote early intervention. - Praising and rewarding positive and acceptable behaviour. - Challenging unacceptable behaviours. - Providing a safe environment free from disruption, violence, discrimination, bullying and any form of harassment. - Developing positive relationships with parents/carers. - Developing positive relationships with pupils. - Promoting a culture of praise and encouragement in which all pupils can thrive.
+- Promoting positive behaviour through recognition and reward. - Promoting self-esteem, self-discipline, proper regard for authority and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all. - Promote early intervention. - Praising and rewarding positive behaviour. - Challenging unacceptable behaviours. - Providing a safe environment free from disruption, violence, discrimination, bullying and any form of harassment. - Developing positive relationships with parents/carers. - Developing positive relationships with pupils. - Promoting a culture of praise and encouragement in which all pupils can thrive.